threefoldtecharchive/info_manual3/wiki/weblets/weblets_presearch.md

 - Enter an instance name, specs for memory and disk size you'll need.

-- You need to sign up on Presearch in order to get your *Presearch Registeration Code*.
+- You need to sign up on Presearch in order to get your *Presearch Registration Code*.
 To sign up, go to [Presearch](https://presearch.org/), create your account and then head to your [dashboard](https://nodes.presearch.org/dashboard) to find your registration code.

 - Choose a node to deploy your Presearch instance on.

-- Either use the **Capacity Filter**.
-Which simply lets you pick a *Farm* and *Country*, after clicking on *Apply filters and suggest nodes* then it lists available nodes with these preferences and you pick.
+- Either use the **Capacity Filter** which simply lets you pick a *Farm* and *Country*, after clicking on *Apply filters and suggest nodes* then it lists available nodes with these preferences and you pick.

 ![](img/presearch2.png)